Chesterfield coat

-The Chesterfield is a formal, dark, knee-length overcoat with a velvet collar introduced around the 1840s in the United Kingdom, with prominence attributed to its namesake George Stanhope, 6th Earl of Chesterfield, then a leader of British fashion.
+The Chesterfield is a formal, dark, knee-length overcoat with a velvet collar introduced around the 1840s in the United Kingdom.
+A less formal derivation is the similar, but with a lighter fabric, slightly shorter, top coat called a covert coat.

+History

 The Chesterfield coat, with its heavy waist suppression using a waist seam, gradually replaced the over-frock coat during the second half of the 19th century as a choice for a formal overcoat, and survived as a coat of choice over the progression from frock coat everyday wear to the introduction of the lounge suit, but remained principally associated with formal morning dress and white tie.

-A less formal derivation is the similar, but with alighter fabric, slightly shorter, top coat called covert coat.
+Its namesake was George Stanhope, 6th Earl of Chesterfield, then a leader of British fashion.

 Characteristics

 The dark Chesterfield, which comes with a defining velvet collar has no horizontal seam or sidebodies, but can still be somewhat shaped using the side seams and darts.
 It can be single- or double-breasted, and has been popular in a wide variety of fabrics, typically heavier weight tweeds, or charcoal and navy, and even the camel hair classic, although such fabrics may be more associated with a more casual polo coat.
 These variations make it extremely versatile, so it can be worn with a city suit or even semiformal dress, as well as casual sports jackets.
 It was a staple of smartly dressed men's wardrobes from the 1920s to 1960s, and has become a classic style for both men and even women.